rbk/Crime-Data-Analysis/02/Post-02.md

 print(ranked_by_population.head(50))
 ```

+Finally, we print all the rows.

+### Output:

 ```
+    year            state_name  population  homicide  per_captia
 0   2017  District of Columbia      693972       116   16.715372
 1   2017             Louisiana     4684333       582   12.424394
 2   2017              Missouri     6113532       600    9.814294